-- Academic Rigor has the student engaged them self in academically challenging coursework (i.e. at least 2 Advanced Placement courses)? - 2) Total Weighted GPA is the student in the top 10 of the class when ranked according to a total cumulative weighted GPA based on the first seven semesters of high school otherwise defined as through the first semester of the student's senior year of high school? - 3) School Involvement has the student been involved in leadership capacities within the school in one of the following areas: - a.
+- 1) Total Weighted GPA 9- 12 the student is in the top five (5) of the class when ranked according to the total cumulative weighted GPA, based on the first seven semesters of high school, otherwise defined as through the first semester of the student's senior year of high school. - 2) Academic Rigor The students have engaged themselves in an academically challenging course of study and continued to enroll in a rigorous course of study for their senior year.
+Candidates will be evaluated based on the total number of honors, Advanced Placement (AP), and college courses taken during the first seven semesters of high school.
+Candidates that earn the California State Seal of Biliteracy, Golden State seal, Tri-M Music seal, National Honor Society seal, or the AP Capstone diploma will be given additional consideration. - 3) School Involvement the student has been involved in on-campus activities through their high school career.
+Additional consideration will be given to activities in which the student held a leadership capacity: - a.
 School Sponsored Club: either for multiple years (two or more) with the same club or with multiple clubs (at least two) or - Sports: either one sport for multiple years (two or more) or with multiple sports (at least two) or - c.
 Visual and Performing Arts performance groups (two years or two different groups) - 4) AAE Code has the student demonstrated Courage, Generosity, and Honor - 5) Additional consideration will be given to students who complete all high school core classes at the AAE.